 - Open-ended questions provide a good means of bridging cultural gaps (see table below).

 - Summarize information provided by the patient to ensure it has been understood correctly.

-- Provide information on (working) diagnosis and treatment options.
+Provide information on the (working) diagnosis and treatment options.

 - Provide reassurance to reduce and address fear or anxiety regarding a diagnosis or treatment.

 - Assess the patient's hopes, fears, and expectations regarding a proposed treatment to ensure that there are no misunderstandings and to help provide the appropriate emotional support.

 |Examples of open-ended interview questions|

 | || |